-- The anthology book will be 8.5 by 11 inches
+- The anthology book is 8.5 by 11 inches

 - Perfectly bound with a clear, laminated cover in color

-- Comprised with eco-friendly paper, with the inside pages being #100 lb.
+- Comprised with 30% recycled paper, with the inside pages being #100 lb.
 Text, Matte

 - Full color illustrations and written works in black and white